xiaoransun/ML.family.edu.AddHealth/README.md

   * multiple imputation for the remaining missingness, with the R `mice` package.
 * Selecting and creating the college enrollment and college completion variables.
 * Preliminary analysis for descriptives (weighted).

+See `01_DataPreProcessing.rmd` for detailed instructions, codes and annotations. <br>

 Descriptions of this procedure can also be found in the **Measures** and **Data preparation** sections in the manuscript.
 <br>